BlankSlateCode/wordpress-ansible-vagrant/README.md

 # Vagrant Ansible WordPress setup

-This is a simple set of code that is just from the [Digital Ocean 'WordPress using Ansible' tutorial][1].
+This is a set of code that is from the [Digital Ocean 'WordPress using Ansible' tutorial][1].

+It has been upgraded to work on Ubuntu 16.04 rather than 14.04 as in the tutorial.

 Other ansible installs that I found when searching just had too much in them that I didn't want.
 This has the minimum to get WordPress working, then you can just fork it and customise it.